 Several methods are used to store data on physical disks.
 These methods organize data on the disk so the data can be stored and retrieved efficiently.
-The basic method of disk organization is called formatting.
-Formatting prepares the hard disk so that files can be written to and retrieved from the disk by using a prearranged storage pattern.
+The basic method

 Two methods are used to store information on formatted hard disks: physical-storage layout and logical-storage layout.
 VxVM uses the logical-storage layout method.